WAP Help and User Guide Requisitions Module

 8.3.
 Amend Good Received

-In this example, the original quantity received was 200 but on checking the delivery it was found to be 150.
-The amended received is changed to 150 and saved; the PO in Sage will be updated with the correct qty.
+In the below example the original quantity received was 2 but on checking the delivery it was found to be 3.
+The amended received is changed to 3 and saved; this will then update the PO in Sage to show the correct quantity.

 Select Reports from the Requisitions side menu.